Manuel Belgrano: Expedition to Paraguay

 From that point the army moved to Candelaria, which was used as a stronghold for the attack into Paraguay.
 The terrain gave a clear advantage to the Paraguayan governor Velazco against Belgrano: the Paraná River, nearly 1000 m wide, was an effective natural barrier, and once it was crossed the patriotic army would have to move a long distance across a land without supplies.
 Swamps, hills, rivers, and lakes would force the army to march slowly, making a possible retreat very difficult.
 The Parana was crossed with several boats on 19 December, and a task force of 54 Paraguayan soldiers was forced to flee during the Battle of Campichuelo.
 Belgrano saw Velazco's army from the Mbaé hill, and despite being greatly outnumbered, he ordered an attack, trusting in the moral strength of his soldiers.
 When the Battle of Paraguarí started, the patriots briefly held the upper hand, but eventually Velazco, with superior numbers, prevailed.
 Even with 10 deaths and 120 soldiers taken prisoner, Belgrano wanted to continue the fight, but his officials convinced him to retreat.

 The army left for Tacuarí, being closely watched by the combined armies of Yegros and Cabañas.
 Those two armies had nearly three thousand soldiers, while Belgrano had barely four hundred.
 They were attacked from many sides during the Battle of Tacuarí, on 9 March.
 Greatly outnumbered and losing an unequal fight, Belgrano refused to surrender.
 He reorganised the remaining 235 men and ordered his secretary to burn all his documents and personal papers to prevent them from falling into enemy hands.
 Belgrano arranged for the troops and artillery to fire for many minutes, which made the Paraguayan soldiers disperse.
 When the barrage stopped, Belgrano requested an armistice, telling Cabañas that he had arrived to Paraguay to aid and not to conquer; considering the open hostility with which he was met, he would leave the province.
 Cabañas accepted, on the grounds that the remaining group must leave the province within a day.

 The campaign to Paraguay was a complete military defeat for Belgrano.
-However, the aftermath of the conflict led the Paraguayans to replace Belazco with a local junta, and declare independence from Spain.
+However, the aftermath of the conflict led the Paraguayans to replace Velazco with a local junta, and declare independence from Spain.
 Under the rule of José Gaspar Rodríguez de Francia, Paraguay broke ties with Buenos Aires as well, and stayed isolated for several years afterwards.